onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

       - type: string
         name: output
 ```
 We've added the `name`, `version` and `kind` metadata properties.
-Specify an additional dependency: `python3-yaml`.
+Specified an additional dependency: `python3-yaml`.
 And we've added a call pattern for both functions, more on this later in this quickstart.

-See the [ECU](/brane/packages/ecu.html) page for more details about this configuration file, and all the available options.
+See the [ECU](/brane/packages/ecu.html) page for more details about the `container.yml` file, and all the configuration options.

-Build the package using the <abbr title="Command-Line Interface">CLI</abbr>, targeting the configuration file:
+Build the package using the <abbr title="Command-line interface">CLI</abbr>, targeting the configuration file:
 ```shell
 $ brane build container.yml
 ```